- Standard all-wheel drive, without mpg penalty

 The 2018 Subaru Impreza is well-equipped and priced right as long as you don’t go too crazy with optional extras.

 The 2018 Subaru Impreza comes standard with all-wheel drive and a bevy of convenience and technology features that don’t push its base price higher than key rivals.
-That’s enough for a point above average and we’ve provided another for the line’s high-quality infotainment system with standard Apple CarPlay and Android Auto.
+That’s enough for a point above average and we’ve provided another for the line’s high-quality infotainment system with standard Apple CarPlay and Android Auto compatibility.
+It earns a 7.
 (Read more about how we rate cars.)

 The 2018 Impreza range starts with the base trim, which comes with power windows and locks, air conditioning, cruise control, and a 6.5-inch touchscreen for infotainment with Apple CarPlay, Android Auto, and Bluetooth.
 That’s not decadent, but neither is a sub-$20,000 base price that undercuts most rivals.